MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteAnalyticTime.md

 # Get-MgGroupSiteAnalyticTime

 ## SYNOPSIS
-Get [itemAnalytics][] about the views that took place under this resource.The itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.For a custom time range or interval, use the [getActivitiesByInterval][] API.
+Get [itemAnalytics][] about the views that took place under this resource.\nThe itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.\nFor a custom time range or interval, use the getActivitiesByInterval][] API.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteAnalyticTime](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteAnalyticTime?view=graph-powershell-beta)
+This API is available in the following [national cloud deployments.

 ## SYNTAX